nvonpentz/go-blockchain/README.md

 * Accept valid packets and add them to their current block for which they are trying to solve the mining puzzle
 * Verify that a valid packet is exists already on the network

+### Validating packets
+Packets are the atomic element of this blockchain.

 ### Mining
 Blocks are mined finding a nonce value such that: